 BLACK MOSS POT SWIMMING

-After building up a bit of sweat on the walk, Black Moss Pot looks very enticing.
-Wedged between two craggy ledges, the channel of turquoise water is about 2 to 3 metres wide and 50 metres long.
-There is a small waterfall at one end and a shallow stony beach at the other.
+Wedged between two craggy ledges, Black Moss Pot comprises a channel of water about 2 to 3 metres wide and 50 metres long.
+There is a small waterfall at one end (with slightly warmer water) and a shallow stony beach at the other.

 The water can be very cold, so make sure you get acclimatised before taking the plunge.
 Read up on personal and environmental safety precautions required for wild swimming in the Lake District.